 Dr. Milham has been a leader in open science towards the goal of accelerating the pace of discovery.
 Dr. Milham is also a world authority in Magentic Resonance Imaging (MRI) in neuropsychiatric disorders, particularly contributing in the recent development of resting MRI.
 Dr. Milham and others have used resting MRI to identify connections of, functions of, and the interplay between various brain regions.
 Dr. Milham has published over 100 articles in some of the most scientifically respected journals, including the American Journal of Psychiatry, Journal of Neuroscience, Biological Psychiatry, Proceedings of the National Academy of Science and the Archives of General Psychiatry.
 He has received numerous honors throughout his career.

-Cameron Craddock, PhD is a neuroscientist and Research Scientist at the Nathan Kline Institute for Psychiatric Research and the Director of Imaging at the Child Mind Institute.
+Cameron Craddock, PhD is a neuroscientist and Director of the Image Analysis and Informatics Core and Associate Professor, Department of Diagnostic Medicine, Dell Medical School, The University of Texas at Austin.
 He has expertise in neuroimaging methodology, particularly in the area of neurofeedback (where participants learn to modulate brain activity through feedback by an activity display).
 He received his PhD in Electrical and Computer Engineering at the Georgia Institute of Technology and completed his postdoctoral fellowship at the Baylor School of Medicine and the Virginia Tech Carilion Research Institute.
 He is a Co-Investigator in the NKI Rockland Sample and the Principle Investigator in the NKI Rockland Sample Neurofeedback Protocol.
-He is a recipient of the numerous awards and is widely published.

 Stan Colcombe, PhD is a neuroscientist, Research Scientist, and Director of Human Imaging at the Center for Advanced Brain Imaging at NKI.
 He received his PhD in neuroscience from the University of Illinois in Urbana-Champaign.
 Dr. Colcombe came to NKI from Bangor University, Wales, UK, where he served as Associate Professor of Cognitive Neuroscience.
 He is a Co-Investigator in the NKI Rockland Sample.
 Dr. Colcombe pioneered large scale longitudinal studies of neurocognitive aging and, in particular, cardiovascular fitness and cognitive training to offset functional and structural brain changes that typically accompany normal aging.